🐝 Start Beekeeping with Confidence! 🐝 Our Beginner Beekeeper Starter Sets have everything you need to get started the right way. Shop Now

 When turning two hives into one hive, the weak hive goes on top of the strong hive.
 Leave the strong hive in place and put the weak hive on top of it separated by paper.

 Using a sheet of newspaper or any thin paper, make a single layer over the top box of the strong hive.
-We have used sheets of printer paper as back-up.
+We have used sheets of printer paper as a backup.

 The sheet of paper will be resting over the frames.
 Take a hive tool or a thin stick and make a couple of cuts into the paper.
 They should be small enough so bees can’t get through it, but eventually, the bees chew through the paper.